-Upon our dissolution, unless our business is continued, the liquidator authorized to wind up our affairs will, acting with all of the powers of our general partner that are necessary or appropriate, liquidate our assets and apply the proceeds of the liquidation as described in "Provisions of Our Partnership Agreement Relating to Cash Distributions-Distributions of Cash Upon Liquidation."
+Upon our dissolution, unless our business is continued, the liquidator authorized to wind up our affairs will, acting with all of the powers of the General Partner that are necessary or appropriate, liquidate our assets and apply the proceeds of the liquidation as described in "Provisions of the Crestwood Partnership Agreement Relating to Cash Distributions-Distributions of Cash Upon Liquidation."
 The liquidator may defer liquidation or distribution of our assets for a reasonable period of time or distribute assets to partners in kind if it determines that a sale would be impractical or would cause undue loss to our partners.

-Withdrawal or Removal of Our General Partner
+Withdrawal or Removal of the General Partner